big-data-and-economics/big-data-class-materials/README.md

 ### Presentations

-Each of you will give a 5-minute presentation summarizing a key lecture reading, or an (approved) software package/platform.
+Each of you will give a 10-minute presentation of either an MRE of a coding struggle you are having or on a coding skill.

-Please sign up [here](https://github.com/big-data-and-economics/presentations-fall2024) at the start of the semester.
+Please sign up [here](https://github.com/big-data-and-economics/presentations-winter2025) at the start of the semester.

 ### Final Project